-When you pack for a cruise it’s a bit different than packing for other travel, which is why you’ll need this cruise packing list.
+Looking for tips for packing for a cruise?
+When you prepare for a cruise it’s a bit different than packing for other travel, which is why you’ll need this specific cruise packing list.
 Most people have no idea what to take on a cruise, other than the clothes they will be wearing.

 I’ve been rerouted a few times and had my bag arrive at my destination later that night, and it’s no fun when you don’t have your toiletries.
 Last year my husband and I vacationed in Europe and waited for our bags for three days.
 Fortunately, we were on a Viking Rhine River Cruise and they laundered our clothes every day.
 It was a good thing I followed my cruise packing list and brought a day bag!